google-deepmind/mujoco_menagerie/seeed_rebot_devarm/README.md

 ### URDF → MJCF derivation steps

-1. Converted the URDF body tree with [`urdf-to-mjcf`](https://github.com/discoverse-dev/urdf-to-mjcf), using CoACD to generate convex collision meshes.
+1. Converted the URDF body tree with [`urdf-to-mjcf`](https://github.com/discoverse-dev/urdf-to-mjcf).
-2. Kept `gripper_end` as a separate welded body and preserved all six components of every URDF inertia tensor, including products of inertia (MuJoCo's built-in URDF importer mis-rotates the merged fixed-joint inertial, which introduces a spurious ~1 N·m gravity torque at the wrist).
+2. Kept `gripper_end` as a separate body rather than merging it into `link6` across the fixed joint, and preserved all six components of every URDF inertia tensor, including the products of inertia.
+This keeps the MJCF bodies in one-to-one correspondence with the URDF links, so the two can be diffed link by link.
 3. Fixed the base to the world and added the base link inertial.
 4. Extracted joint and actuator properties into `<default>` classes.
 5. Added position-controlled actuators with `ctrlrange` equal to the joint